 One of my favorites is Instagram.
 For the first time, in 2013 I participated in the nation’s largest Martin Luther King, Jr. March in San Antonio, Texas.
 It was a life-changing experience and I recommend it to everyone!

 As I marched along with 100,000 others, I snapped iPhone photographs of the crowd, filtered them using Instagram, and uploaded them immediately afterward.
 Follow this link to my Tumblr write-up with more images from the march, or watch my video collage – my first YouTube Video Editor production – above.
 This piece combines brief video clips taken with now-defunct app Viddy, and Instagram imagery.
 This experiment set the stage for several other videos that you will find on my YouTube page.

 Twitter’s six second video app Vine takes patience to learn, but one can convey quite a bit of information in only six-seconds.
-I have a Vine profile with quite a few mini videos you might enjoy.
-The platform has recently changed to a modified Vine “camera,” and so what you see on my profile remains static, at least for the time being.
+The platform recently changed to a modified Vine “camera.”

 Video continues to increase in popularity, and YouTube is one of the world’s largest and most-used search engines.
 I have posted a variety of helpful video resources at the conclusion of my WordPress article, “Video to the Rescue.”
 Nonprofits need to be paying attention to this trend and make use of video to convey their many worthy missions and needs for support.
 If you need help, contact me using the secure contact form found on this blog.
 I have come to enjoy creating YouTube Video Editor productions, I have a development mindset, and I am budget conscious, which is so important for nonprofits today!